satinstitch/teensummeradventure/Adventures.md

 Suggest that we should try to add some animal and environmental adventures

+learn an instrument

+eat 5 apples (tape seeds here)

+take skytrain somewhere

+learn the phonetic alphabet

+try new things

+learn the periodic table

+make your own poem

+read a certain book

+draw a picture of yourself

+collect something (coins? stamps?)

+FINISH the puzzle in the library

 Some people are not good in writing but could at representing things in different and new innovative ways